PavanRangani/docs/docs/prd/philanthropy/overview.md

 Generally Non profit organization raise funds for different different type of projects.
 So Grant can be given for different projects within same organization.

 This module is applicable only for Individual, Joint, Foundation, Trust type of legal entities .
-For Partnerhip and Estate, this module is not applicable.
+For Partnership and Estate, this module is not applicable.

 #### What is Contribution?

-- Individual/Joint/Trust making a payment to their DAF or Foundation
+- Individual/Joint/Trust making a payment to their Foundation.

 #### What is Grant?

 - Individual/Joint/Trust making a direct payment to a non-profit firm
-- Foundation or DAF making a direct payment to a non-profit firm
+- Foundation making a direct payment to a non-profit firm

 Grant/Contribution is exactly same.
 Its defined based on who is recipient.